 - Google Home integration doesn’t support no-go lines, so you need to use the app

-The first thing that hits you about the Neato Robotics Botvac D6 Connected is its unique shape.
-While the standard shape for robovacs is circular, the D6 Connected has a D-shape design.
+The first thing that hits you about the Botvac D6 Connected is its unique shape.
+While the standard shape for robovacs is circular, the D6 Connected is completely different.

 This innovation in design creates more space for the central brush as well as allowing the unit to tuck into corners with ease.
 Both of these elements allow for a deeper, more thorough clean.

 Neato has built the body from plastic to ensure it’s strong and durable yet lightweight.
 It’s also under 10 cm tall, so can easily roll under furniture and objects.